szu-ai/safe-driving-drl/README.md

 </p>

 <p align="center">
-  <a href="./video/1.mp4"><b>Demo 1 — Intersection with NPC cross-traffic</b></a>
+  <a href="./video/1.mp4"><b>01.
+Intersection navigation</b></a>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-  <a href="./video/2.mp4"><b>Demo 2 — Signalised straight road</b></a>
+  <a href="./video/2.mp4"><b>02.
+Straight road with traffic signals</b></a>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-  <a href="./video/3.mp4"><b>Demo 3 — Curved road, near-zero visibility</b></a>
+  <a href="./video/3.mp4"><b>03.
+Curve handling, low visibility</b></a>
 </p>

 <p align="justify">
-**Video 01: Intersection with NPC cross-traffic.** The ego navigates a busy intersection with NPC vehicles crossing from the left.
+<b>Video 01: Intersection with NPC cross-traffic.</b> The ego navigates a busy intersection with NPC vehicles crossing from the left.
 When the traffic light turns red, the agent decelerates well before the stop line — the red-light compliance term rho_t in the safety reward and the TTC-based caution logic inside `_get_min_vehicle_ttc()` both activate.
 Once the intersection clears, the ego re-accelerates smoothly to target speed (18 km/h) with no overshoot, held in check by the throttle and steer rate limiters (±0.06/step, ±0.08/step).
 </p>

 <p align="justify">
-**Video 02: Signalised straight road.** The ego maintains lane centre along a multi-lane straight under active traffic signals and wet-road conditions.
+<b>Video 02: Signalised straight road.</b> The ego maintains lane centre along a multi-lane straight under active traffic signals and wet-road conditions.
 The uncertainty gate keeps policy entropy low (high sigma_bar from reduced visibility), producing steady, low-variance throttle and steer outputs.
 Route CTE stays within the corridor throughout.
 </p>

 <p align="justify">
-**Video 03: Curved road, near-zero visibility.** The ego handles a sharp curve under dense fog with near-zero forward visibility.
+<b>Video 03: Curved road, near-zero visibility.</b> The ego handles a sharp curve under dense fog with near-zero forward visibility.
 Rising epistemic uncertainty from the critic ensemble suppresses exploration, causing the agent to decelerate and tighten steering gradually rather than commit to an aggressive line — the cautious behaviour predicted by beta(sigma_bar) = beta0 * (1 - sigma_bar).
 </p>

 ---

 ## Graphs and Visual Results